The Brave browser is testing its own ad technology -- and will pay you to see them

 You can buy BAT, but Brave also has doled the tokens out in various promotional efforts to get people on board.
 So far BAT aren't good for much beyond paying your frequently visited websites, but eventually Brave hopes you'll be able to use them to unlock premium content with easy one-off payments.

 The new in-browser ad system is part of the Gemini phase.
 The idea is to let advertisers use BAT to pay publishers for showing ads, but Brave users and Brave itself also get a cut.
-As the ad system test expands beyond its initial steps, you'll get get 70 percent of the BAT payments as a Brave user.
+After the ad system test expands beyond Tuesday's initial step, you'll get get 70 percent of the BAT payments as a Brave user.

 Brave is free for Windows, Linux, MacOS, Android and iOS devices, but right now the payment and ad system only works on the version for personal computers.